Churchill magazine

 How to secure your home while you're on holiday

-Before you head off on holiday, take care of security arrangements for your home.
+Before you head off on holiday, follow our home security checklist.

 1. Lock up

-Lock all windows and doors, not forgetting any garages, shed or other outbuildings.
+Check that you’ve locked all your windows and doors, not forgetting any garages, sheds, or other outbuildings.

 If it’s a monitored alarm, don’t forget to give your monitoring station the details of the key holder.

-If you have a drive, then ask a neighbour to park there occasionally – it will make it look as though people are coming and going.
+If you have a drive, ask a neighbour to park on it occasionally, to make it look like people are coming and going.

 If it looks overgrown, burglars might correctly suspect you're away.